SpenceKonde/megaTinyCore/README.md

 # megaTinyCore
-Arduino core for the new megaAVR ATtiny series chips - highly experimental
+Arduino core for the new megaAVR ATtiny series chips - highly experimental (not for use in actual projects yet)

 # Rough status: